NEBRASKA STATE SOCIETY, DAUGHTERS OF THE AMERICAN REVOLUTION

 The chapter has had many outstanding chapter events over the years.
 Some of these include the reburial of an unknown Indian in a Pawnee Ceremony in Cottonwood Cemetery in Garfield County attended by Shield Chief Phillip Governor from Oklahoma and Marge Gumb receiving the Thatcher Award for JAC.

 We have also had three state winners in the DAR Good Citizen contest.
-They were Glen Petersen in 1977, Jessie Sitz in 1995, and Bode Jensen in 2019.

 Content Editor: